FireflyMigration/firefly-doc/02-Development/01-Developer-Guide/04_Migrated-Data-Types/11_Using-Date-to-Filter-Data/14_Exercise-Using-a-date-to-filter-data.md

     c.
 ShipVia
     d.
 ShipName
     e.
 ShipCity
-3. Filter the records to display order from 1996 only.
+3. Filter the records to display order from January to June 1996
 4. Build and test.